asavinov/prosto/README.md

 ## Why functions and column-orientation?

-In traditional approaches to data processing we frequently need to produce a new table even though we need to define a new attribute.
+In traditional approaches to data processing, we frequently need to produce a new table even though we need to define a new attribute.
 For example, in SQL, a new relation has to be produced even if we want to define a new calculated attribute.
-We also need to produce a new relation (using join) if we want to process data from another table.
-Data aggregation by means of groupy operation produces a new relation too although the goal is to compute a new attribute.
+We also need to produce a new relation (using join) if we want to add a column with data from another table.
+Data aggregation by means of groupby operation produces a new relation too, although the goal is to compute a new attribute.

-Thus processing data using *only* set operations is in many quite important cases counter-intuitive.
+Thus in many quite important cases, processing data using *only* set operations is counter-intuitive.
 In particular, this is why map-reduce, join-groupby (including SQL) and similar approaches require high expertise and are error-prone.
 The main unique novel feature of `Prosto` is that it adds mathematical *functions* (implemented as columns) to its model by significantly simplifying data processing and analysis.
-Now, if we want to define a new attribute then we can do it directly without defining new unnecessary table, collection or relation.
+Now, if we want to define a new attribute then we can do it directly without defining a new unnecessary table, collection or relation.

 More info: [Why functions and column-orientation?](https://prosto.readthedocs.io/en/latest/text/why.html#why-functions-and-column-orientation)